GDevelop: Supported platforms

+Additionally, the projects can be exported locally and manually compiled by installing traditional development toolkits.

 Technologies used

-GDevelop 5 uses GDJS, the same JavaScript engine as GDevelop 4, an older and currently unsupported version.
-It uses Pixi.JS v5 as a renderer.
-The editor interface is in React and uses asm.js to manipulate projects using the C++ code inherited from GDevelop 4.
+For games, GDevelop uses GDJS, a JavaScript engine, with PixiJS and Three.js as 2D and 3D renderers.
+The editor interface is in React and uses WebAssembly to manipulate projects using the Core classes written in C++.
 Both the editor interface and games are packaged using Electron.

-GDevelop 4 uses a GDCpp, a C++ engine, as well as GDJS, a JavaScript engine.
-GDCpp uses SFML and GDJS uses Pixi.JS v4 as a renderer.
-The editor interface is written in C++ and is essentially based on the library SFML for multimedia management and on wxWidgets user interface.
-The software also uses Boost and TinyXML.
+GDevelop 4 used a GDCpp, a C++ engine, as well as GDJS, a JavaScript engine.
+GDCpp uses SFML and GDJS used Pixi.JS as a renderer.
+The editor interface was written in C++ and was essentially based on the library SFML for multimedia management and on wxWidgets user interface.
+The software also used Boost and TinyXML.
 The IDE and GDCpp were packaged via a standard C++ compiler.
+In May 2025 GDevelop announced Playgrama Bridge technology compatibility.

 History

 According to the main author of the software:"The idea with GDevelop is making game creation accessible to anyone, from beginners to seasoned game developers.
 GDevelop allows you to create the logic of your game using visual events, composed of conditions and actions.
 You can also build your game objects by composing pre-defined and customizable behaviours.
 This means that the entry barrier to learning the syntax and idioms of a programming language is removed.
 For people that are not developers, it’s a way to quickly get up and running with an intuitive interface.
 Lots of people love sandbox games.
 GDevelop is a sandbox - but what you can do with it is unlimited."GDevelop's initial 1.0 release was in 2008, on a foundation that was primarily C++ and had a more native OS focus.
 Over the years more and more features were added such as tilemap support, a particle system, and limited network support.
-Leading up to 2018, discussions were had around migrating GDevelop to a more portable and platform-agnostic base, and in January 2018 GDevelop 5 (GD5) was released.
+Leading up to 2018, discussions around migrating GDevelop to a more portable and platform-agnostic base were made, and in January 2018 GDevelop 5 was released.